Step syntax

 • Verify the 'light switch' toggle_button is on

-Verify the value of a control
+Verify the value of an object

-You can verify whether the value is empty or not, and whether it is or isn't equal, containing, or within a specified string.
+• You can verify whether the value is empty or not, and whether it is or isn't equal, containing, or within a specified string.
+The string you specify can be a parameter or a constant.

 (The is is optional)